Illegal Tobacco and Alcohol

 You can report anyone selling illegal tobacco and alcohol to us anonymously using our online report form, or you can also contact us directly.

 The Trading Standards service publishes a bi-annual newsletter, which provides updates on our work.
-To access a copy of the latest edition go to High Standard (pdf 1.2 mb)
+To access a copy of our newsletter go to High Standard (pdf 924 kb).

-To see the results of our work to tackle the supply of illegal tobacco products in Newcastle go to the Chronicle of the 21 December 2018, the Chronicle of the 8 May 2019, the Chronicle of the 14 May 2019, BWY Canine of the 4 June 2019, the Chronicle of the 15 October 2019, the Chronicle of the 4 November 2019, the Chronicle of the 13 November 2019, the Chronicle of the 26 November 2019, the Chronicle of the 19 December 2019, the Chronicle of the 23 January 2020, the Chronicle of the 27 January 2020, the Chronicle of the 14 February 2020 and the Chronicle of the 12 April 2021.
+To see the results of our continuing work with our enforcement partners: Northumbria Police and HMRC to tackle the supply of illegal tobacco products in Newcastle go to the Chronicle of the 21 December 2018, the Chronicle of the 8 May 2019, the Chronicle of the 14 May 2019, BWY Canine of the 4 June 2019, the Chronicle of the 15 October 2019, the Chronicle of the 4 November 2019, the Chronicle of the 13 November 2019, the Chronicle of the 26 November 2019, the Chronicle of the 19 December 2019, the Chronicle of the 23 January 2020, the Chronicle of the 27 January 2020, the Chronicle of the 14 February 2020, the Chronicle of the 12 April 2021, the Chronicle of the 14 July 2021, the Chronicle of the 14 February 2022 and the Chronicle of the 31 March 2022.

 Trading Standards service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH.
 Email: email@example.com